grafana/grafana/docs/sources/alerting/configure-notifications/mute-timings.md

 # Configure mute timings

 A mute timing is a recurring interval of time when no new notifications for a policy are generated or sent.
-Use them to prevent alerts from firing a specific and reoccurring period, for example, a regular maintenance period.
+Use them to prevent alerts from firing a specific and reoccurring period, for example, a regular maintenance period or weekends.

 {{< admonition type="note" >}}
 Mute timings are assigned to a [specific Alertmanager](ref:alertmanager-architecture) and only suppress notifications for alerts managed by that Alertmanager.